Explore the diversity of movements of people and the mechanisms that prevent people from moving.

 This Pathway will bring together critical theoretical perspectives and case studies from the social sciences, humanities, arts and sciences.
 We will look at how these perspectives contribute to our understanding of global migrations and personal migration experiences.
 We will also examine the artistic and literary productions of those on the move and those who are already members of established migrant communities or diasporas.

-The Thematic Inquiry course, which meets twice a week, provides a balance of introduction to theories of migration, case studies, film screenings and discussions, and online artistic debates.
-The course will include numerous guest lectures by core Pathway faculty, other Connecticut College faculty and guest experts.
+The Thematic Inquiry course will introduce theories of migration, case studies, film screenings and discussions, and online artistic debates.
+The course will be taught by the Pathway coordinator and will include numerous guest lectures by core Pathway faculty, other Connecticut College faculty and guest experts.

 Students will have the opportunity to study abroad, to complete related internships and to work with local partner organizations.